 The pinnacle of our Backpacking trips, Mt.
 Whitney is the highest peak in the continental United States at 14,505 feet.
 This mule-supported trip includes long days and high mileage at altitude, but the mules carry most of your weight, making the trip more feasible.

-The route from Cottonwood crosses over the Sierra Crest at Cottonwood Pass, eventually drops west to the Kern River and then loops east to Guitar Lake below the western slopes of the peak.
-From here we climb to Trail Crest where we meet those coming up from the Whitney Portal.
+This route from Cottonwood crosses over the Sierra Crest at Cottonwood Pass, eventually drops west to the Kern River, and then loops east to Guitar Lake below the western slopes of the peak.
+We like this route for a number of reasons:

 |Day Out||Destination||Mileage||Elevation Gain|

-|Day 5||Mount Whitney then back to Crabtree Meadows||14.4 miles||3405|
+|Day 4||Mount Whitney then back to Crabtree Meadows||14.4 miles||3405|

-|Day 7||back to pack station||11.4 miles||1435|
+|Day 6||back to pack station||11.4 miles||1435|

 Getting to the top of Whitney: 32.2 miles